daniel-sol/daniel-sol.github.io/index_english.md

 </img>
 </a>
 <figcaption>
-This is the Spanish philosopher Marina Garces.
-I think her call for a radical new enlightment is a clarion call for all of us.
-Photo stolen from
+This is the Spanish philosopher Marina Garcés.
+I think her call for a radical new Enlightment is a clarion call for all of us.
+We know more about the relationship between knowledge and power, than we do about the relationship between knowledge and liberty is one of her five hypotheses.
+All her hypotheses are worth dwelling upon in my opinion.
+Photo taken from
  <a href="https://kult.coop/wp-content/uploads/2022/02/Marina_Garces_al_CCCB_2018-2.jpg">here</a>
 </figcaption>
 </figure>